Low traffic neighbourhood scheme enhances cycle contraflow in Earlsfield

 From July 6, motorists will be prevented from turning left into Twilley Street from Kimber Road.
 A new ‘no left turn’ prohibition will be in force - with drivers who flout the change risking the possibility of receiving a fixed penalty notice in the post.

-A cycle contraflow scheme was introduced in Twilley Street last year and this additional measure will significantly improve safety for people traveling by bike.
+A cycle contraflow scheme was introduced in Twilley Street last year and this additional measure will significantly improve safety for people travelling by bike.

 Transport spokesman Cllr Paul Ellis said: “Twilley Street is a busy cut through as it allows drivers to avoid the traffic lights at the junction of Kimber Road and Garratt Lane.